the1lab/1lab/src/Order/Cat.lagda.md

 {-# DISPLAY poset-to-category.cat P = poset→category P #-}
 ```

-Our functor into strict categories is similarly easy to describe:
+Our functor into $\strcat$ is similarly easy to describe: Monotonicity
-Monotonicity of a map _is_ functoriality when preservation of composites
+of a map _is_ functoriality when preservation of composites is
-is automatic.
+automatic.

 ```agda
 open Functor